szymon-rd/FEM/README.md

 # FEM

-Solver of elastic deformation problem using Finite Elements Method.
+Solver for elastic deformation problem using Finite Elements Method.